StellarSand/privacy-settings/Privacy Settings/LinkedIn.md

 #### Profile information
 - Personal demographic information >
-  - Click on `remove` in `You can always all personal demographic data submitted in these categories.` > Remove
+  - Click on `remove` in `You can always remove all personal demographic data submitted in these categories.` > Remove

 #### Syncing options
 - Sync Contacts: Remove all